Fosper/datamatch/README.md

 ## Example 4: AND + OR
 That example means field 'hash':
-1. Must be a string
+1. Can be a string
 2. (can be with length 32 AND not domain) OR (can be with length 64)

 'isDomain' - just for example 'AND' logic.